Laboratory rat: Lewis rat

 The Lewis rat was developed by Margaret Lewis from Wistar stock in the early 1950s.
 Characteristics include albino coloring, docile behavior, and low fertility.

 The Lewis rat suffers from several spontaneous pathologies: first, they can suffer from high incidences of neoplasms, with the rat's lifespan mainly determined by this.
-The most common are adenomas of the pituitary and adenomas/adenocarcinomas of the adrenal cortex in both sexes, mammary gland tumors and endometrial carcinomas in females, and C-cell adenomas/adenocarcinomas of the thyroid gland and tumors of the haemopoietic system in males.
+The most common are adenomas of the pituitary and adenomas/adenocarcinomas of the adrenal cortex in both sexes, mammary gland tumors and endometrial carcinomas in females, and C-cell adenomas/adenocarcinomas of the thyroid gland and tumors of the hematopoietic system in males.
 Second, Lewis rats are prone to develop a spontaneous transplantable lymphatic leukaemia.
 Lastly, when in advanced age, they sometimes develop spontaneous glomerular sclerosis.

 Research applications include transplantation research, induced arthritis and inflammation, experimental allergic encephalitis, and STZ-induced diabetes.

 Royal College of Surgeons rat

 The Royal College of Surgeons rat (or RCS rat) is the first known animal with inherited retinal degeneration.
 Although the genetic defect was not known for many years, it was identified in the year 2000 as a mutation in the gene MERTK.
 This mutation results in defective retinal pigment epithelium phagocytosis of photoreceptor outer segments.